mokkabonna/pure-rest-api/docs/media-types.md

 # Media types

+## All media types

+- text/html (no javascript, method overriding for html forms)
+- text/html with minimal javascript to support sending PUT etc
+- text/html with vue and generated client js code from hyper schemas (also generated form elements and vuelidate)
+- application/json and application/vnd.tbd+json (same)

 ## default media type
 The base media type is application/json.
 This is also the result of the media type application/vnd.tbd+json